ACT vs SAT: Ultimate Guide for 2021

-After knowing what is better ACT or SAT, now is the time to learn when to take the exams.
-The best time when to take ACT and SAT is during your junior year since it gives you more time to look for universities or scholarship programs that will best fit your preference.
-Taking the test earlier than that can also put you at a disadvantage since a lot of topics weren’t tackled yet.
-Should I take the ACT or SAT, keep in mind that they are both given seven times every year.
+After knowing what is better, now is the time to learn when to take the exams.
+The best time when to take the ACT and SAT is during your junior year since it gives you more time to look for universities or scholarship programs that will best fit your preference.
+Taking the test earlier than that can also put you at a disadvantage since many topics weren’t tackled yet.
+Should I take the ACT or SAT?
+Keep in mind that they are both given seven times every year.

-- SAT – March or April, May, June, August, October, November, December
+- SAT – March or April, May, June, August, October, November, December.

-- ACT – February April, June, July, September, October, December
+- ACT – February, April, June, July, September, October, December.